CDL-Quantum/CohortProject_2020/Project_3_Franck_Condon_Factors/README.md

 From the business perspective, we first provide a non-technical description of the problem, then we give examples of real-world problems that could use the above methods.
 We then identify two potential customers who would consider paying to have this problem solved.
 Finally we present a short video explaining in a non-technical language the value proposition of these innovations to the potential customers.
 For more details refer to the [Business Application found here](./Business_Application.md)

+**TODO:** remove the text below after verifing the tasks and so on ...
 ## Presenting your results in your pull request
 For your pull request, consider the following for the presentation of your final results:
 - Work entirely in the directory for Project 3.